 Assisting early childhood teachers in the classroom helps reinforce the learning objectives and expert presentations delivered over the course of the program.
 This experience allows insight into early workforce issues such as low wages, staffing shortages and professional development.

-Watch to see how walking in the shoes of an educator changed Pastor Harris and his community.
+Walking in the shoes of an educator changed Pastor Harris’ perspective and his work in the community.

 Along with leaders in the legislative, justice, educational, and governmental sectors, Pastor Chris Harris of Bright Star Church spent a day shadowing early educators — and was nothing short of floored by his experience in the program.